codyaverett/memento/learning/computing/programming/python/django/django class models.md

 1|Woo hoo|This really doesn't bode well|1999||1
 ```

-## Add the model to the admin panel
+## Add the Model to the Admin Panel
 - in the `admin.py` file of your django app module do a relative import of the models and use the `admin.site.Register(Product)` function to

 ```python